 - Thank you @DonorName for supporting my fundraising goal for St. Jude Children's Research Hospital.
 Who will be next to help the kids of St. Jude? [insert page URL]

 - St. Jude won't stop until no child dies from cancer.
-Join me in supporting this lifesaving mission by donating to my fundraiser: [insert page URL]
+Join me in supporting their lifesaving mission by donating to my fundraiser: [insert page URL]

 - I'm raising money for @StJude.
 You can support the kids of St. Jude by donating at [insert page URL]

-- I support @StJude because families never receive a bill from St. Jude for anything.
+- I support @StJude because families never receive a bill from St. Jude for treatment, travel, housing or food.